restrictcontentpro/rcp-rest-api-docs/source/includes/_rest-introduction.md

 429 | Too Many Requests -- You're requesting too many kittens!
 Slow down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.

+## Authentication ##

+The RCP REST API requires authenticating with a WordPress user account that has the necessary capabilities in order to view, modify, and delete information via the REST API.

+Please see the [WordPress REST API Authentication documentation](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/) to instructions on how to authenticate with the API.